-- 1. Residential development will be required to provide open space on site or within proximity to the site, in line with the Authority's adopted standards as set out in Figure 7.8, or their replacements.
-Development proposals for open space should demonstrate how they: - a) are of a type determined by the scale and type of development and the needs of the area; - b) are of high quality design which reflects the landscape character and setting: - c) are safe and accessible for all members of the community; and - d) include provision for the long-term management and maintenance of any recreation or open space facilities provided. - 2.
-Development proposals for new buildings that provide local sport and recreational facilities should be located within settlement boundaries as defined on the Policies Map.
+Policy Description HRA Implications Development Management Policy SD46: Provision and Protection of Open 1.
+Residential development will be required to provide open space on site or within proximity to the site, in line with the Authority's adopted standards as set out in Figure 7.8, or their replacements.
+Development proposals for open space should demonstrate how they: No HRA implications.
+This is a positive policy.
+It provides for provision and protection of green space and sports and recreational facilities.
+These facilities have Space, Sport and Recreational Facilities a) are of a type determined by the scale and type of development and the needs of the area; potential to divert recreational pressure away from sensitive European designated sites. and Burial Grounds/Cemeteries b) are of high quality design which reflects the landscape character and setting; There are no linking impact pathways present. c) are safe and accessible for all members of the community; and d) include provision for the long-term management and maintenance of any recreation or open space facilities provided.
+2. Development proposals for new buildings that provide local sport and recreational facilities should be located within settlement boundaries as defined on the Policies Map.
 Outside of settlement boundaries new buildings for local sport and recreational facilities will be limited to those ancillary to and essential for the use of the land for outdoor sport and recreation.
 Robust evidence of a sequential search for sites and the ancillary nature of the building will need to be provided and agreed with the Authority.
-Development proposals for new or improved playing surfaces should be located within or close to settlement boundaries as defined on the Policies Map. - 3.
-Development proposals will be refused where they would result in the loss of open space unless like for- like provision of a similar quantity, quality and accessibility is made in close proximity to the existing open space.
-Robust evidence must be provided to demonstrate the following: - a) alternative provision is available in the vicinity without causing an unreasonable reduction or shortfall in meeting the local need; - b) it has been demonstrated that the land cannot reasonably be converted to another form of open space provision for which there is an identified deficit; and
+Development proposals for new or improved playing surfaces should be located within or close to settlement boundaries as defined on the Policies Map.
+3. Development proposals will be refused where they would result in the loss of open space unless like for- like provision of a similar quantity, quality and accessibility is made in close proximity to the existing open space.
+Robust evidence must be provided to demonstrate the following: a) alternative provision is available in the vicinity without causing an unreasonable reduction or shortfall in meeting the local need; b) it has been demonstrated that the land cannot reasonably be converted to another form of open space provision for which there is an identified deficit; and c) the development will provide alternative, sports, recreation or open space facilities, the need for which clearly outweighs the loss of the open space.
+Development proposals for new cemeteries and burial grounds will be permitted where they are: a) appropriately sited with regard to impact on local amenity; b) designed to make the most of opportunities to improve and/or create new biodiversity, habitats and green infrastructure; and c) will have no adverse impact on controlled waters including groundwater and surface water.